Next-generation therapeutics for obesity and its continuum of cardiometabolic diseases

 Chief Scientific Officer

-Shaharyar Khan is Chief Scientific Officer at Rivus.
-An expert in mitochondrial biology and seasoned leader with more than two decades of experience managing multidisciplinary teams of talented mitochondrial biologists, computational and medicinal chemists, and clinicians.
-Shaharayar is dedicated to the pursuit of novel mitochondrial therapeutics.
-He co-founded Gencia Biotech where he also served as CSO.
-At Gencia, Shaharyar pioneered multiple drug discovery programs, including large and small molecules, aimed at harnessing the unique role of mitochondria in the maintenance of cellular health.
-Shaharyar earned his PhD in Neuroscience from the University of Virginia.
+Shaharyar Khan, Ph.D., is an expert in the field of mitochondrial biology and has dedicated his career to the pursuit of novel mitochondrial therapeutics.
+As Rivus’ co-founder and Chief Scientific Officer, Dr. Khan contributes more than two decades of experience managing multidisciplinary teams of talented mitochondrial biologists, computational and medicinal chemists, and clinicians.
+Prior to his role at Rivus, he co-founded Gencia Biotech, where he also served as Chief Scientific Officer, and pioneered multiple drug discovery programs, including large and small molecules, aimed at harnessing the unique role of mitochondria in the maintenance of cellular health.
+He earned a B.A. in philosophy from the University of Virginia and holds a Ph.D. in neuroscience from the University of Virginia.

 Francisco Portell